ultimatemember/ultimatemember/readme.txt

   - Fixed RTL styles issues on user profile and account pages
   - Fixed upload profile/cover photos at the profile page, don't apply until the crop finished
   - Fixed alphabetical field validation for cyrillic and not UTF-8 symbols
+  - Fixed user profile validation if username, username or email, password and email fields were added to form
+  - Fixed user profile preview in admin Form Builder
+  - Fixed getting templates function for some Windows servers
   - Localized um-raty.js library